 The back panel on the starboard rear wall has a row of chromed toggle switches above the row of green lights.
 Bowman flicks these off, one by one, during the lip-reading scene.
 Funnily enough, in the film the second and third switches are installed slightly higher than the others in the row. (ie: they weren't perfectly in line)

-I can't say with certainty what the correct orientation of the two-switch panel on the port side should be, because I haven't found any high-rez shots of it.
-It seems reasonable to guess it should be with the three blue pushbuttons at the bottom, however, to match the starboard panel.
+I can't say with certainty what the correct orientation of the two-switch panel on the port side should be, because I haven't found any high-rez shots of it showing the text.
+It seems reasonable that the three blue pushbuttons were at the bottom to match the starboard panel.
+But in one brief scene the port-side panel is rotated 90°, making the row of three illuminated buttons vertical.

 There's an anodized green aluminium box containing a set of buttons for triggering the explosive bolts for releasing the back door.
 This was actually a repurposed personal equipment connector (PEC) from a Martin Baker ejection seat for a fighter plane.
 This is half of a special device that feeds main oxygen, emergency oxygen, and electronic connections between the seat assembly and the cockpit.
 It's specially designed to be able to separate instantly if the ejection seat needs to be fired off.